Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

   It avoids to display half of the complex query types to the user.
 - adds the key `datatype` to filter a property query by datatype.
 For example, "and property dcterms:subject equals 'subject' with datatype 'customvocab:1'".
+- search no item set, no class, no template, no owner or no site.
+To search missing value, use `0`, for example `item_set_id=0`.

 Finally, an option allows to display only the used properties and classes in the advanced search form, with chosen-select.